servetti-polito/neubot/doc/neubot.1.rst

   results page of the *foo* experiment.

 /var/lib/neubot/database.sqlite3
-  System-wide results database for Linux systems, created when the neubot daemon starts for the first time.
+  System-wide results database for Linux systems, created when Neubot starts for the first time.

 /var/neubot/database.sqlite3
-  System-wide results database for UNIX systems (except Linux), created when the neubot daemon starts for the first time.
+  System-wide results database for UNIX systems (except Linux), created when Neubot starts for the first time.

 EXAMPLES
 ````````